 |Nasirullah Psychotherapy Unit (NPU) Department of Clinical Psychology, DU||Offline||Individual, Couple, Family, Group, and Child Counseling|

 |Bangladesh Protibondhi Foundation (BPF)||Offline||Individual, Couple, and Family Counseling|

-The statistics regarding treatment gaps in mental health make it clear that current services are often inadequate and lack the necessary resources to tackle problems round the clock.
-Therefore, different private organizations and startups have been making a significant entry into the mental health scenario.
+The statistics regarding treatment gaps in mental health make it clear that current services are often inadequate and lack the necessary resources to tackle problems around the clock.
+Therefore, private organizations and startups have made significant entries into the mental health scenario.
 Some of the noticeable ones are:

-Moreover, their development toolkits include baseline surveys and other tools that are being used in different schools in Dhaka in collaboration with USAID.
-Moner Bondhu developed the first-ever 40-hour long online courses in Bangla on behavioral skills on psycho-social issues, consisting of 45 modules.
+Moreover, their development toolkits include baseline surveys and other tools used in different schools in Dhaka in collaboration with USAID.
+Moner Bondhu developed the first-ever 40-hour-long online courses in Bangla on behavioral skills and psycho-social issues, consisting of 45 modules.

-During the COVID-19 crisis, they reached a total of 30 lakh people through their online services.
-As a result, Moner Bondhu is extremely versatile and has cemented its place in the mental health service sector of Bangladesh.
+During the COVID-19 crisis, they reached 30 lakh people through their online services.
+As a result, Moner Bondhu is exceptionally versatile and has cemented its place in the mental health service sector of Bangladesh.